krish4693/Todo-localhost/README.md

 - Node.js and npm
 - ...

+-Use the following code to install the neccessary dependencies:

+      npm install

 ### Installation

-Provide step-by-step instructions on how to install project dependencies.

 ```bash
 # Clone the repository
 git clone https://github.com/yourusername/your-project.git